abrandec/code-graveyard/README.md

 Contains code that i've built but had to remove from my projects due to architectural changes, etc that other way find useful for learning

-:warning: A lot of these might not have tests
+:warning: A lot of do not have tests

 ## License
 [AGPL-3.0-only](https://github.com/abrandec/code-graveyard/blob/master/LICENSE)